Maps and letters and, finally, the dreaded white longjohns

 We tried to piece together the timeline.
 What happened to me in Los Angeles?
 (Newsflash: Nothing good.)
 Did I really come up to San Francisco to “visit” on the weekends?
 (I did.)
 Weren’t we broken up?
 (Yes.)
 I told him the story of the van breaking down and how I made the decision to move to Chicago.
 He had no memory of this part of it.
 “And then, I called you and told you what needed to happen.
 1. You needed to pay to have the van fixed.
 2. Once it was fixed, you needed to sell the van.
 3. You needed to then give me the money so I could move to Chicago.”
 We were crying with laughter.
 Unreasonable demands from a desperate woman with $20 in her pocket and no bank account.
 He had blocked this part out.
 I remembered his sighs of exasperation on the other end of the phone when I told him what he needed to do.
 I don’t blame him for being exasperated!
 Meanwhile – and this is no excuse for my behavior then – he was working at a corporate law firm, living in one of the most expensive cities in the country, and making shittons of money doing soulless work (he finally left to become a public defender, his original dream all along).
 But he HAD the money and I had NONE and so “here’s what needs to happen.”
 And he DID it.

 It’s been healing meeting up with him.
 We don’t just talk about the past.
 We fill each other in on everything that happened since.
 We are both living intense lives with intense problems right now so we talked about all that too.
 We drank Bloody Marys and it’s amazing how everything is okay.
 The thing I’m most conscious of is … we are friends.
-We haven’t seen each other in 15 years.
-We met when I was 16 and he was 23 (I got cast in a college show when I was still in high school – Picnic by William Inge.
+We met when I was 16 and he was 23 (we met because I got cast in a college show when I was still in high school – Picnic by William Inge.
 It was major for me.
 Antonio wasn’t a theatre major but he did plays and was friends with all the people I befriended: Brett, Liz, Joe, Brooke, etc. Brett, Liz, and Antonio actually crashed my high school graduation.
 My senior prom was a bit of a disaster, and my date – my first real dating experience – refused to come over to my house to take the obligatory pre-prom pictures.
 My poor parents.
 Liz, a senior in college at this point, was so excited about my prom and living it vicariously.
 She called me to tell me to have a great time, and I said, “he’s not coming over to take pictures”, so she and Joe raced over to my house and posed for pictures with me.
 They were amazing.
 They made me feel so much better.)
 Point being: Antonio and I were friends for years before we started dating.
 We were friends immediately.
 We are still friends.
 Relationship or no, we are natural friends.
 I have spent years considering this relationship – which in my mind lasted a decade but, in reality, lasted about 3 years – as a mistake.
 Now I can just see it made sense that eventually we would think our friendship meant something else.
 We made each other laugh so hard we would collapse in a ball on the ground.
 It was real.
 It seemed to be love.
 And it was, just not the kind we thought it was.
 So it’s all okay.
 We both acknowledge it would probably have been best if we had broken up before the whole thing even really started.
 But what are you gonna do.

 I was mostly struck by this photo he pulled out of me on the side of the road somewhere (Minnesota, judging by the hay bales) during our trip.
 You can see the curved tracks of our van, pulling in somewhere.
 There is nothing else around.
 It’s clearly not a main road.
 I couldn’t stop staring at this picture.
 Granting the fact it’s practically a propaganda poster for Gen X, I look happy, first of all.
 And confident.
 Maybe I was and didn’t know it.
 I have no idea who that is.
 It’s also wild to me: this person has no idea that in two months and change she would be living in Chicago.
 As far as she was concerned, she was moving to Los Angeles.
 She had no idea the van just off-camera would break down in the Valley, and she would demand her ex-boyfriend – currently her boyfriend taking the picture – fix it, sell it, give her the cash (lol).
 She knew the relationship was probably over, but she had bigger problems (moments of dissociation so profound it was indistinguishable from suicidal ideation, which is why I always say I had no business going off the grid, I should have been in a hospital.)
 She also had no idea – and neither did he – that he would be married a year and a half later.
 (The letter he wrote back then informing me he was moving in with her is directly connected to the one and only time I did ecstasy.
 I regaled him with this story as we sat by the water.
 Tragedy eventually turns to comedy.)
 But there I am, blissfully (?) unaware of the immediate future, drinking the coffee we boiled in a pot over an open fire, wearing a crazy “outfit”, washed repetitively during our off the grid times, in the aforementioned bucket.
 Our clothes would literally freeze into the shape they were in hanging over the bumper and we had to peel them off.
 It was cold at night, cold during the day.
 My white longjohns under the cargo shorts were my uniform.
 The longjohns make their appearance in almost every photo from that time.
 I’m not proud of it but nothing can be done about it now.